atriumlts/subpixel/README.md

 with Keras so that an even larger community can use it.
 Plus, a cuda backend level implementation would be even more appreciated.

-But for now we want to encourage the community to experiment replacing deconv layers with subpixel operatinos everywhere.
+But for now we want to encourage the community to experiment replacing deconv layers with subpixel operations everywhere.
 By everywhere we mean:

 * Conv-deconv autoencoders
     Similar to super-resolution, include subpixel in other autoencoder implementations, replace deconv layers